aps-8id-dys/bluesky/README.md

 Advanced Photon Source, Argonne National Laboratory

+**NOTE**:  To enable the bluesky queueserver (QS), this directory must have only one `.py` file and that file is used to start the QS session.
+Any files user support files should go into the `user/` directory.

 ## Interactive sessions

 From either tcsh or bash shell, this linux command should start an